belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - Consultations: Persoon, HistoriekPersoon, Gezin, HistoriekGezin
 - Mutations: Same scope as consultations
-- Linked Data: OSLO REST Person service in development For more information we refer to the consolidated slidedeck on slide:
+- Linked Data: OSLO REST Person service in development

+**For more information we refer to the consolidated slidedeck on slide: 33-41**

 ### 6. FIDUS / Paradigm Brussels - Corentin Lesjours